Teach English in Shanghai

 The Jade Buddha Temple

 Located in the western part of Shanghai is a famous Buddhist temple housing two very large white jade Buddhist statues.
 These two statues were brought to Shanghai by a monk called Huigen and were placed in the original temple.
 As the revolution to overthrow the Qing dynasty took place the temple was unfortunately destroyed.

 The Buddhist statues survived and a new temple was built around them.
-The sitting Buddha is 190 centimeters high and the recumbent Buddha is 96 centimeters long and are both made of a sparkling white jade.
-The temple makes for a rich cultural experience’ as you walk through the incense laden rooms listening to the Buddhist’s chants, you can’t help but feel peaceful in the big city.
+The sitting Buddha is 190 centimeters high and the recumbent Buddha is 96 centimeters long and they are both made of a sparkling white jade.
+The temple makes for a rich cultural experience’ as you walk through the incense-laden rooms listening to the Buddhist’s chants, you can’t help but feel peaceful in the big city.

-Do you like to shop in familiar modern day establishments alongside traditional stores selling high end jade and silks all in a metropolitan setting?
+Do you like to shop in familiar modern day establishments alongside traditional stores selling high-end jade and silks all in a metropolitan setting?
 Then Nanjing Road is the place to be.
 This street stretches for almost three and a half miles and is a top destination for shoppers.

 The architecture of the street definitely exudes a metropolitan feel.
 Influences of Britain and the west are seen all along the road due to it once being a popular trading spot and international settlement.
-The streets are dominated with movie theatres, fast food restaurants, open air bars and stylish coffee shops.
-You can even take a trackless sight-seeing train to show you the sights.
+The streets are dominated with movie theaters, fast food restaurants, open air bars and stylish coffee shops.
+You can even take a trackless sightseeing train to show you the sights.
 This coupled with the interesting sculptures and street music makes for a wonderful evening walk.

 Looking to do more?
 Try the Shanghai tourism hotline on: (86) 962020